digao-dalpiaz/DzHTMLText/README.md

 `LineVertAlign: TDHLineVertAlign (vaTop, vaCenter, vaBottom)` = Allows you to specify the vertical alignment of each element in the line.
 This property only take effects when the elements have different heights.
 Default is `vaTop`.

+`ListLevelPadding: Integer` = Determines the width of each list level in pixels, when using HTML list tags.

 `MaxWidth: Integer` = Specify the maximum width of text, when using AutoWidth property.

 `StyleLinkNormal: TDHStyleLinkProp` = Properties to format a link when is not selected by mouse.